firecampapp/firecamp-careers/fullstack-software-engg(nodejs).md

 - Experience building internal APIs for web apps
 - Experience writing MongoDB/Postgres with large data sets
 - Experience working at a startup
-- Knowledge about various API Styles.
+- Knowledge of various API Styles.

 #### Bonus points if you have: